 Health should be a primary factor in your Social Security and retirement planning.
 If your health is failing or you believe that you will not survive your average life expectancy, then the option of taking benefits at or before full retirement may be an optimal planning strategy.

-Of the three factors that I have laid out, this is by far the most personal and only you can decide what the best decision for you and your family is.
+Of the three factors that I have laid out, this is the most personal by far, and only you can decide what the best decision for you and your family is.

 Factor 2: Continuing to Work